brandur/sorg/content/drafts/accidental-evangelist.md

 are humans on the other end of all this technology, and frequently they're even humans that we know and like.
-It's also rarely personally helpful to speak ill of systems that realistically speaking, you're going to married to for some time to come.
+It's also rarely personally helpful to speak ill of systems that realistically speaking, we're going to married to for some time to come.

 But we should consider ramifications of staying silent -- by withholding information on the bad technology in our stacks, we're cheating people and companies who aren't using it yet, but may yet adopt its use.
-By speaking out, you have the potential to save _millions_ of hours of future productivity that would have otherwise been sacrificed to the altar.
+By articulating problems and trade offs, you'll better inform decisions and potentially save _millions_ of hours of future productivity that would have otherwise been sacrificed to the altar.

 Disastrous pitfalls, vampiric operational overhead, chronic underdesign, or even just obsolescence are never in the